500 years after Martin Luther's excommunication: A chance for ecumenical Christianity | DW | 03.01.2021

 This room in the Wartburg in Eisenach is where Martin Luther translated the New Testament into German

-In 2020, some 30 theologians who formed a group founded in 1999 calling itself the Altenberg Ecumenical Round Table, presented a plea covering just a few pages: It called for a revocation of the excommunication bull by the Pope and a statement that the allegations against Luther contained therein "do not apply to members of today's Evangelical and Lutheran Churches."
-In return, they called on the Lutheran World Federation to abolish Luther's designation of the Pope as the Antichrist — on the grounds that it no longer applies to the current Papacy and those who hold the office.
+In 2020, some 30 theologians who formed a group founded in 1999 calling itself the Altenberg Ecumenical Round Table, presented a plea covering just a few pages: It called for a revocation of the excommunication bull by the pope and a statement that the allegations against Luther contained therein "do not apply to members of today's PfLinkrotestant and Lutheran Churches."
+In return, they called on the Lutheran World Federation to abolish Luther's designation of the pope as the Antichrist — on the grounds that it no longer applies to the current papacy and those who hold the office.
 "The time for this is ripe," read the appeal.

 The Altenberg Ecumenical Round Table calls on religious communities in Germany to take a stand, for example, through ecumenical services on the first weekend in January or joint prayers calling for divine intercession on behalf of reconciliation.
 And all this in the shadow of the COVID-19 pandemic.